Cart0

 Ingredients

-• 1 loaf of challah, dried out or day-old, cut into ¾” slices
+• 1 loaf of honey challah (or other challah), dried out or day-old, cut into ¾” slices

 • 6 large eggs